markalvincadangin/TaskTrackr/README.md

 - Add, edit, and delete tasks.
 - Mark tasks as completed.
 - Categorize tasks by priority or tags.
+- Group and project management.
+- In-app and email notifications for important events.
+- Automated reminders for upcoming and overdue tasks.
+- User profile and settings (including dark mode and custom reminder days).
 - Responsive and user-friendly interface.

 ## Installation

-1. Clone the repository:
+1. **Clone the repository:**
     ```bash
     git clone https://github.com/markalvincadangin/TaskTrackr.git
     ```
-2. Navigate to the project directory:
+2. **Navigate to the project directory:**
     ```bash
     cd path/to/TaskTrackr
     ```